gotson/komga/DEVELOPING.md

 Komga's commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/) standard.
 This enables automatic versioning, releases, and release notes generation.

 Commit messages are enforced using commit hooks ran on the developer's PC.
 To install the necessary tooling, you need to run `npm install` in the root folder of the project.
 This will install the necessary commit hooks.
-You must then run `npm install` again within the `komga-webui` folder to get the tools the commit hooks use.

-To commit changes, you must run `git commit` from within the `komga-webui` folder.

 ## Project organization